Thesis Announcements

 Bachelor thesis, Master thesis, Studienarbeit

 Supervisors: Prof. Dr. Dr. Ruth Stock-Homburg, M.Sc.
-Mona Kegel
+Diana Cervera

 Announcement as PDF